The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 are thriving and happy.

-For some utterly perverse reason, this brings to mind the remark by the
+For some utterly perverse reason, this also brings to mind the remark by

-Captain in charge of the Christian crusade against the heretical Cathars in
+the Captain in charge of the Christian crusade against the heretical Cathars

 heretics from Catholics, he replied: "Kill them all, God will know his own."

-In one of the MWI’s, perhaps all those poor Cathars and their Catholic neighbors survived this merciless
+In many of the MWIs, all those poor Cathars and their Catholic neighbors

 If alternate universes do actually ensue from every quantum-level